“It's a fork in the road for a lot of characters, especially Tommy ...” hmv.com talks to Peaky Blinders creator Steven Knight

 Ask any of the actors, though, and they'll probably tell you that the real credit for the show's success lies in its brilliant writing, the handiwork of the show's creator Steven Knight.

-With the first episode of Season 5 due to air on Sunday (August 25th), we sat down with Steven to talk about Tommy Shelby's move into politics, his encounters with the rise of political villains such as Oswald Mosley, and everything else we can expect this time around...
+With the series now out on DVD, we sat down with Steven to talk about Tommy Shelby's move into politics, his encounters with the rise of political villains such as Oswald Mosley, and everything else we can expect this time around...

 Broadly speaking, what kind of themes can we expect from Season 5?